zhengyidong135/nnunet/readme.md

 This project is based on the nnU-Net framework developed by the Division of Medical Image Computing at the German Cancer Research Center (DKFZ), Heidelberg, Germany.
 We thank Fabian Isensee and the DKFZ team for releasing nnU-Net.

 We extend our sincere gratitude to the radiologists who provided high-quality ground truth annotations for hepatic veins, portal veins, and liver tumors.
 Their expertise and meticulous manual delineations form the foundation of the accurate segmentation models in this project.

-Data Source:
-- Center 1: Guangdong Provincial People's Hospital, Guangdong Academy of Medical Sciences
-- Center 2: Guangxi Medical University Cancer Hospital

-Funding:
-This study was supported by the Shenzhen Science and Technology Innovation Program (Grant No. JCYJ20250604183707010), the Shenzhen Medical Research Special Fund Project (Grant No. C2501020), and the Guangdong Medical Science and Technology Research Foundation Program (Grant No. 2025262).